vra/dompare/README.md

 ```bash
 dompare folder-a folder-b --host 0.0.0.0 --port 8888
 ```
-By Add `--host 0.0.0.0`, you and other people can visit diff file by url `http://your_ip:5140/dompare-xxxxxx.html`.
+By adding `--host 0.0.0.0`, you and other people can visit diff file by url `http://your_ip:5140/dompare-xxxxxx.html`.

 You can add `--exclude dir1 dir2` to ignore certain directories: